Pragith/pragith/pragith-net/app/content/blog/2021/2021-11-26-hitting-wall-python-rust.md

 We are not rewriting our Airflow DAGs or our web APIs in Rust.
 The developer velocity of Python is unbeatable for 90% of our codebase.

 But for the "Hot Path" - the 10% of code that runs billions of times a day - Python is a luxury we can no longer afford.
 We are adopting a polyglot strategy: Python for orchestration, Rust for execution.

+## What I Tell the Team

+Do not rewrite for fun.
+Rewrite when a profile proves you are blocked and scaling costs more than the rewrite.
+Rust is not a status symbol.
+It is a tool for a very specific job.

+If you cannot measure a performance bottleneck, you probably do not need a new language.
+Start with metrics, not with enthusiasm.